QuantResearchClub/SARIMAX-vs-LGBM/Report_draft.md

 - Provide the ARIMA part for predictions.

 # Outcomes
-# 2. Introductions:
+## 2. Introductions:
 While Kobiela (2022) suggests that ARIMA model performed (多少程度) better than LSTM model did on NASDAQ stock exchange data by providing a better accuracy as well as stability.

-# 3. Data:
+## 3. Data:
-Our dataset is built on the Nasdaq-100 index, we pick the historical constitutents of this data from
+Our dataset is built on the Nasdaq-100 index, we pick the historical constitutents of this data in 2024 from Jan 1st to June 30th for training, and introduces the data in July for backtests and further testing.
+The reason we choose Nasdaq 100 is because it is consist of the 100 biggest non-financial companies, provides good investiment diversification, high liquidity and

-# 4. Model:
+## 4. Model:
-## 4.1 MOV Model
+### 4.1 MOV Model

-## 4.2 LGBM Model
+### 4.2 LGBM Model

-## 4.3 ARIMA Model
+### 4.3 ARIMA Model

-## 4.4 Ensemble Model
+### 4.4 Ensemble Model

-# 5. Performance Evaluation:
+## 5. Performance Evaluation:
-## 5.1 Portofolio Picked
+### 5.1 Portofolio Picked

-## 5.2 Cumulative Return
+### 5.2 Cumulative Return

-## 5.3 QQ-plot and data analysis
+### 5.3 QQ-plot and data analysis

-## 5.4 Expected Shortfall and Value at risk
+### 5.4 Expected Shortfall and Value at risk

+## 6. Conclusions

 # Reference